The Times tells the story of the original eminence grise

-Ben MacIntyre tells that the name of the original éminence grise was François Leclerc du Tremblay, who was more familiarly called Father Joseph.
+Ben MacIntyre tells us that the name of the original éminence grise was François Leclerc du Tremblay, who was more familiarly called Father Joseph.
 He was the shadowy adviser to Cardinal Richelieu, and he died nearly 400 years ago.
 Father Joseph was, in theory, one of the lowlier minions of Louis XIII’s court, a mere secretary to Richelieu, the king’s chief minister.
-In reality, he was a figure of immense prestige and considerable menace, Richelieu’s confessor, confidant and secret agent, de facto foreign minister, warmonger and scourge of heretics.
+In reality, he was a figure of immense prestige and considerable menace, Richelieu’s confessor, confidant and secret agent, de facto foreign minister, warmonger and scourge of those whom he deemed heretics.

 The inconspicuous friar dreamt of launching another crusade against the Turks and also of forcing all of Europe’s Protestants back into the Catholic fold.
 He had a profound impact on the course of European history and his ruthlessness helped to prolong the bloody Thirty Years War

 Father Joseph came to be seen as the most powerful politician in France, his influence eclipsing that of his patron Richelieu.
 As with squirrels, the grey can drive out the red.

 In spite of his power, he remained all but invisible, his grey eminence in sharp contrast to the flaming scarlet cardinal’s robes of Richelieu himself, the red eminence.
 His power was great, but cloaked and secretive.
 He was trusted by a powerful few, feared by his rivals, and a mystery to everyone else: the three essential characteristics of the éminence grise.